xcart/xcart-docs/_pages/devs_en/how-to_articles/index.md

 These articles will guide you to achieve some typical tasks and answer the most basic 'how-to' questions:

+*   {% link "How to Add Your Company Name to the Address Section of the Contact Us Page" ref_5P4chyvs %}
 *   {% link "How to add Facebook Pixel Сode to X-Cart pages" ref_dENrdWxT %}
 *   {% link "How to add Google Adwords Conversion Tracking Code to «Thank you for your order» page" ref_g8xO0UNP %}
 *   {% link "How to add Google Tag Manager code snippets to the store pages" ref_eHPw9R4e %}